appblocks-hub/docs/docs/SDK/js-sdk.md

 ## tokenStore

 #### Description
-Its an object which stores the token, refresh Token, expiry time as private variables along with related functions.
+Its an object which stores the token, refresh Token, and expiry time as private variables along with related functions.
 It contains the timer id for the token

 #### Usage
     shield.tokenStore.getToken()